tokamak-network/tokamak-sybil-resistance-mvp/contracts/CummulativeScore_README.md

-# CummulativeScore Contract
+# CumulativeScore Contract

 This contract demonstrates how to interface with the [Tokamak Network's DepositManager](https://github.com/tokamak-network/ton-staking-v2) `accStaked` function and combines it with Sybil resistance scores to provide cumulative scoring.

 ## Overview

-The `CummulativeScore` contract provides a clean interface to calculate cumulative scores by combining:
+The `CumulativeScore` contract provides a clean interface to calculate cumulative scores by combining:
 - **Staking scores** from the DepositManager contract (1 WTON = 1 score point)
 - **Sybil resistance scores** from the Sybil contract